informalsystems/quint/tutorials/lesson4-sets/sets.md

 ```

-The next thing @KryptoCoffeeCat wants to do with `availableUnorderedPairs` is
+The next thing @KryptoCoffeeCat want to do with `availableUnorderedPairs` is
 to see, which pairs can be swapped with Atom.
 To this end, they filter the set `availableUnorderedPairs` as in `atomPairs`: